rmccrear/codex-lv3-may-2025/plan-for-the-day-w1.md

 - Understand the fundamentals of web development and client-server architecture
 - Set up a Node.js development environment
 - Create and run a basic HTTP server
-- Handle different HTTP methods and routes
+- Handle different HTTP routes
 - Understand the request-response cycle
 - Debug server applications effectively